danny8632/GemmeGag/README.md

 ## Usage

-If everything is install probably as shown in the [installation guide](#installation) you should be able to run:
+If everything is installed probably as shown in the [installation guide](#installation) you should be able to run:
 ```sh
 docker-compose up -d
 ```